ThreeSixtyGiving/standard/documentation/governance.md

 ![Revision process](../assets/upgrade_process_feb_2016.png)

 The revision process will follow these general principles:
-* Publicity: All stages of the revision process will be announced via the 360Giving online forum.
+* **Publicity**: All stages of the revision process will be announced via the 360Giving online forum.
 This is the formal channel for notification during the process.
-* Consensus: The process should act in the interest of the data standard, with particular consideration given to what the changes will mean for current publishers.
+* **Consensus**: The process should act in the interest of the data standard, with particular consideration given to what the changes will mean for current publishers.
 All processes should aim towards gaining community consensus for changes.
 In cases where consensus cannot be reached, the process will be escalated to the CEO of 360Giving and put to a final majority vote by the Stewardship Committee.
 The 360Giving technical team are responsible for generating key documentation during the process, but should always be guided by community consensus, submitting all decisions for public discussion.
-* Appeal: Any party may appeal against decisions made during the process by writing to the Standard Stewardship Committee via the 360Giving discussion forum.
+* **Appeal**: Any party may appeal against decisions made during the process by writing to the Standard Stewardship Committee via the 360Giving discussion forum.
 The Stewardship Committee has the authority to reject proposed revisions on the Standard in response to appeals.

 ### Proposals
 Changes to the Standard can be proposed by anyone at any point via the 360Giving discussion forum either as issues for discussion, or [pull requests]( https://help.github.com/articles/about-pull-requests/) with a clear description of the proposed change.
 Contributors are encouraged to raise discussions in order to seek consensus on proposed changes.
 Changes may be proposed as updated field definitions or codelist entries, or as new features to the Standard.